Serpentine High-Torque Clock Hands

 When replacing a high torque movement, and talking about High-Torque clock hands, be aware the old hands may fit the new movement just fine.
 If there is an oblong hole in the minute hand, chances are it will fit.
 The hour hand will always fit the new quartz movement.Only the minute hand (the longer of the two hands) is a concern.
 If in doubt, it's best to just order new hands for the new movement upon checking out.
 The order would now be complete for a smooth movement swap out.

 How the hands are sold

 When talking about High-Torque Clock Hands, it is a set of hands, however only measure the minute hand when replacing the set.Measure the long hand from the mounting hole to the tip.
 The short hand, which is the hour hand, comes in the set with the minute hand.
 It is proportionally smaller.
 See our High Torque movement and hands section.
 A Second hand will fit any of our movements, including the high torque clock movements.
 However, second hands do not come in very long lengths.

 Mounting quartz clock hands

 Mounting the high-torque clock hands is easy.
 First, put the hour hand on as a friction fit.
 Just twist and push it on.
 Second, install the minute hand, with the oblong mounting hole.
 Push it onto the "I" shaft, at the tip of the hand shaft, and screw on the nut.
-Finally, if you have a second hand, you would use the nut with a hole in it.
+Finally, if wanting a second hand, use the nut with a hole in it.
 If no second hand is being used, use the cap style nut so it looks pretty.